yuezunli/celeb-deepfakeforensics/README.md

 IEEE International Conference on Computer Vision (ICCV), 2019

 ## Download
-If you would like to access the Celeb-DFF dataset, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdRRR3L5zAv6tQ_CKxmK4W96tAab_pfBu2EKAgQbeDVhmXagg/viewform) and send it to [deepfakeforensics@gmail.com]().
+If you would like to access the Celeb-DF dataset, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdRRR3L5zAv6tQ_CKxmK4W96tAab_pfBu2EKAgQbeDVhmXagg/viewform) and send it to [deepfakeforensics@gmail.com]().
 The download link will be sent you once the form is accepted.

 ## Citation
-Please cite our paper in your publications if the DFF dataset is used in your research:
+Please cite our [paper]() in your publications if the DFF dataset is used in your research:
 ```
 @inproceedings{Li2019celebdff,
 	author = {Yuezun Li, Xin Yang, Pu Sun, Honggang Qi and Siwei Lyu},
-	title = {Celeb-DFF: A New Dataset for Celebrity DeepFake Forensics},
+	title = {Celeb-DF: A New Dataset for DeepFake Forensics},
 	booktitle= {ArXiv},
 	year = {2019}
 }